-Mid Day Meditation Class - This mid day, 45-minute meditation will break up your day by calming, centering, and de-stressing the body and mind.
+Meditation Class *AL - 45-minute meditation class to calm, center, and de-stress the body and mind.
 Many bolstering options (blocks, blankets, chairs, bolsters, etc.) will be available for your optimum comfort.
 Follow the offered meditation or come with your own meditation style in mind.
 Each class will feature one or two types of meditation styles, some of which will be guided, along with several opportunities for light movement.
 Whether you have an advanced meditation practice or are a complete beginner, all are welcome!

 Vinyasa - Vinyasa means Flow.
 Typically in a Vinyasa Class each yoga posture flows one into the next with shorter periods of holding.
 Less emphasis is placed on alignment and more emphasis is placed on connecting each movement with the breath and finding what it takes within oneself to stay calm and balanced, both physically and psychologically.
 Vinyasa yoga, which can be quite vigorous, tends to build a lot of internal heat which is an important part of any cleansing or purification process.
 Often these classes feel very fluid and can create more of an aerobic/cardiovascular experience.
 As in most of classes described on this page, vinyasa ends in a period of deep relaxation.
 All level class.